simple-crypto/SCALib/paper/paper.md

 based on the use of a profiling dataset.
 Such a dataset consists in leakage measurements on a device running the cryptographic algorithm with the known key.
-The profiled attack use this data to fit a statistical model (or train a machine-learning model) of the device, while non-profiled attack have to rely on *a priori* models and are therefore less powerful [@DBLP:conf/ches/ChariRR02].
+Profiled attacks use this data to fit a statistical model (or train a machine-learning model) of the device, while non-profiled attacks have to rely on *a priori* models and are therefore less powerful [@DBLP:conf/ches/ChariRR02].

 There are two main approaches to evaluating security of devices against side-channel attacks.
-First, attack-based evaluations try to attack the device, and report their success of failure.
+First, attack-based evaluations try to attack the device and report their success or failure.
 In case of success, the main figure of merit is the number of traces (i.e., number of executions of a cryptographic algorithm for which the leakage is measured).
-Second, detection-based evaluations try to detect the presence of key-dependent leakage, and sometimes quantify it.
+Second, detection-based evaluations try to detect the presence of key-dependent leakage and sometimes quantify it.
 These two types of methods can be complementary in the evaluation of a device.

 Side-channel evaluations are used in various research contexts, such as analyzing the effectiveness of a newly proposed countermeasure or analyzing a widely deployed device.
-In `SCALib`, we implement algorithms for commonly-used metrics and methods in side-channel security evaluations, attack-based and evaluation-based.
+In `SCALib`, we implement algorithms for commonly used metrics and methods in side-channel security evaluations, attack-based and evaluation-based.
 We however focus on the requirements of evaluations, and do not implement complete attacks when they are not needed to evaluate the security of a device.

-`SCALib` is distributed as a python package and uses 16-bit integer `numpy` [@numpy] arrays for leakage traces.
+`SCALib` is distributed as a Python package and uses 16-bit integer `numpy` [@numpy] arrays for leakage traces.
-For the sake of efficiency, most algorithms are however implemented in Rust, allowing fine control the the memory accesses and enabling efficient parallelization.
+For the sake of efficiency, most algorithms are however implemented in Rust, allowing fine control of the memory accesses and enabling efficient parallelization.